caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 def isRecent(initialDate:DateTime, t:Timestamp ):Boolean = t.timestamp.isBefore( initialDate )
 ~~~

 I'm very skeptical about that solution.
 It leads to more entanglement and very complex hierarchies.
 At least that's what I have seen in java codebases.
 Also you need to be in control of the class that have these properties, and need to keep changing _them_, if new requirements change the semantics.
-With typeclasses you just add an instance for that datatype.
+With type classes you just add an instance for that datatype.
 No meaningless hierarchies or changes on the datatype are needed, as we'll see below.
 But this could be me being paranoid and battle scarred.

-# Typeclasses for semantics with safety
+# type classes for semantics with safety

-The main point, of using typeclasses, is that allows to write methods that only take type parameters -- i.e. `isRecent[T]( t:T )`.
+The main point, of using type classes, is that allows to write methods that only take type parameters -- i.e. `isRecent[T]( t:T )`.
 The code written in this manner tends to be simpler and more correct, since it is impossible to make assumptions about the arguments.

-The typeclass  is also a "wrapper" for `Email`.
-The usage of `isRecent` with a typeclass will be like this:
+The type class  is also a "wrapper" for `Email`.
+The usage of `isRecent` with a type class will be like this:

 ~~~
 context.isRecent( someDate, email )